Webvan: Reasons for failure

 CNET named Webvan one of the largest dot-com flops in history.

 Legacy

 Thousands of webvan tubs survive as household storage bins.

 A large number of Webvan's colored plastic shipping tubs are now used for household storage.
 The company's distinctively shaped vans, now repainted, are still seen.

 Some executives of the company went to work for Amazon.com.

-From about 2020 many companies were vying to provide ultrafast delivery, similar to the Webvan concept.
+From about 2020, especially amid the COVID-19 pandemic, demand for grocery delivery soared.
+Many companies emerged vying to provide ultrafast grocery delivery, similar to the Webvan concept.
+These include DoorDash, Instacart, Blue Apron, Amazon, Gopuff, Getir, Buyk, among others.